derekkraan/horde/README.md

 Horde attempts to replicate the public API of both `Supervisor` and `Registry` as much as possible.
 In some cases it will be a drop-in replacement.
 Some calls will also closely mirror functionality of their standard library counterparts but in some other cases this is not possible, given the distributed nature of Horde.

 In addition to this README and the [full documentation on hexdocs.pm](https://hexdocs.pm/horde), there is also an [introductory blog post](https://medium.com/@derek.kraan2/introducing-horde-a-distributed-supervisor-in-elixir-4be3259cc142) and a [getting started guide](https://medium.com/@derek.kraan2/getting-started-with-hordes-distributed-supervisor-registry-f3017208e1ce).
+You can also find me in the Elixir slack channel #horde.

 Also, Daniel Azuma gave [a great talk](https://www.youtube.com/watch?v=nLApFANtkHs) at ElixirConf US 2018 where he demonstrated a use case for Horde's Supervisor and Registry.